LjubomirS/LjubomirS/README.md

 👨‍💻 On my GitHub profile, you can find a selection of projects that I've worked on covering different topics that I'm studying:
 * [Jobify-API](https://github.com/LjubomirS/Jobify-API) - REST API built with Symfony for a job board
 * [BlogAPI](https://github.com/LjubomirS/BlogAPI) - REST API to handle requests for a blog post built with Slim, Swagger/OpenAPI, PHPStan, and CodeSniffer
-* [Carty-Craft](https://github.com/LjubomirS/Carty-Craft) - Carty-Craft utilizes OOP, MySQL, PDO, and Composer to build shopping platform with CRUD functionality
+* [Carty-Craft](https://github.com/LjubomirS/Carty-Craft) - web app that utilizes OOP, MySQL, PDO, and Composer to build shopping platform with CRUD functionality

 I'm always learning and striving to improve my code, so I welcome any feedback or contributions you might have.